mrtousif/ticketing-app/README.md

-# A Ticketing reservation app built using microservices and runs on Kubernetes
+# A Ticket reservation app built using microservices and runs on Kubernetes

 ![App diagram](./images/TicketingApp.drawio.png)